7hci/ccr-docs-dev/en/payments.md

 **1. NOTICE AND CONSENT.** By using Cicuro's services, you agree to the terms and conditions of this Agreement, the Cicuro Privacy Policy, and any other documents incorporated by reference.
 You further agree that this Agreement forms a legally binding contract between you and Cicuro, and that this Agreement constitutes a writing signed by you under any applicable law or regulation.
 Any rights not expressly granted herein are reserved by Cicuro.
 We may amend this Agreement at any time.
 You agree to be bound by the modified terms and conditions of this Agreement upon your use of Cicuro’s services after the effective date of such changes.
 We last modified this Agreement on May 29, 2018.
 In this Agreement, "You," "User," or "Customer" means any person or entity using the Cicuro Service (as defined below).

 **2. THE CICURO SERVICE.** A User may send money (the "Payment"), to purchase the Cicuro Service ("Service") for an offender at a Cicuro-affiliated correctional institution, detention center, or like facility (a "Client").
 If you are unsure of which offender's account to send a payment or which Cicuro Services are available to you, please contact Cicuro or the Client.
 Cicuro will not be liable for a Payment sent to the incorrect offender account.
 Cicuro or a Client has the authority to review, withhold or reject a Payment.
 You may make Payments through the following channels: (1) over the Internet or telephone using a Visa, MasterCard or Discover branded credit card or debit card (collectively "Bank Card"), (2) at a partner location using cash (i.e., MoneyGram), (3) at a Cicuro kiosk located at a Client using cash or a Bank Card, or (4) by sending a money order to Cicuro’s lockbox (collectively, the "Cicuro Service").
 Not all channels may be accepted at a specific Client location.
 Please refer to the "FUNDS AVAILABILITY" section below for details regarding when the Payment will be available in the offender's account.

 **3. PAYMENT INFORMATION.** To facilitate Payments, you will be required to provide Cicuro with certain information to allow us, among other things: to verify your identity; to receive appropriate Bank Card authorization, if applicable; and to gather any other information a Client requires of you to send the Payment.
 Please refer to Cicuro's Privacy Policy regarding Cicuro's use of this information.
 When required by applicable law, Payments will be reported to federal, state or local authorities.

 **4. IDENTITY AUTHENTICATION.** You authorize Cicuro, directly or through third parties, to make any inquiries we consider necessary to validate your identity.
 This may include asking you for further information, requiring you to provide your date of birth, and/or other information that will allow us to reasonably identify you.
 We may also require you to take steps to confirm ownership of your email address, or verifying your Information against third party databases or through other sources.
 We may also ask to see your driver's license or other identifying documents.
 Cicuro reserves the right to close, suspend, or limit access to your account and/or the Cicuro Service in the event we are unable to obtain or verify this Information.

 **5. FEES.** Other than for sending money orders, which is a free Payment option, you agree to pay Cicuro a fee for using the Cicuro Service, at the rate in effect at the time you make a Payment (the "Service Fee").
 All Service Fees are non-refundable.
-Service Fees may vary by state and facility in which the offender resides and are available in the "Availability and Pricing" section of our website at Cicuro.com/????.
+Service Fees may vary by state and facility in which the offender resides and are available in the "Shop" section of our website at www.cicuro.com/shop.
 Cicuro is not responsible for any deductions made by the facility (for reasons such as restitution, child support, etc.) prior to the crediting of your Payment to the offender’s account.

 **6. FUNDS AVAILIBILITY.** Cicuro generally transmits Payments within one (1) to two (2) business days, with the exception of lockbox money order Payments, which are generally processed within ten (10) business days of receipt of the money order by Cicuro.
 While Cicuro will process Payments within these time frames, the facility may take additional time in posting those Payments to the offender’s account, and Cicuro has no control over, and is not responsible for any delay caused by, the facility’s processes and procedures.

 **7. MONEY ORDERS.** Where the lockbox money order Payment method is available to you, Cicuro will only accept money orders valued at $1,000.00 or less, depending on the Client.
 Any money order over $1,000.00 will be returned to you.
 Cicuro processes all money order payments at no cost to you.